 Disney and crafting are a magical combination, and we are so happy you joined us to day for this blog hop.
 Some of the crafters participating in this event have been doing this together since 2011!
 Over the years the hop has grown but one thing has always stayed the same . . . amazing crafting projects that feature your favorite characters from Disney and Pixar movies.

-For 2016 we are going to attempt to have a hop every other month for the entire year . . .
-February, April, June, August, October and December.
+For 2016 we are going to have a hop every other month for the entire year!
+If you missed one of the hops we already had this year, you can still go back and see the projects.
+For February click HERE, for April click HERE, for June click HERE, for August click HERE and for October click HERE.
 If you are on Facebook you can like the group page so that you can be the first to learn about each upcoming event.
 Just click HERE to go the the Facebook page.

 - - -